 - How do I sign up for CMSDT?

-Answer: Log on to http://www.tsa.gov/cmsdt.
-Select a training location and date, and complete the CMSDT registration form.
-If you would prefer, contact the assigned point of contact (POC) listed at the selected location by telephone or email.
-And yet another option, feel free to call the CMSDT toll free line at 1-877-407-CMSD (2673) to register for a CMSDT class or to get direct answers to any questions you might have.
+Answer: Select a training location and date, and complete the CMSDT registration form.
+If you would prefer, feel free to call the CMSDT toll free line at 1-877-407-CMSD (2673) to register for a CMSDT class or to get direct answers to any questions you might have.

-Please register at least two weeks prior to the training date to ensure you will have time to receive and review the pre-course instructional materials.
+- Please register at least two weeks prior to the training date to ensure your application is completely processed in advance of class.

-To verify your eligibility to participate in CMSDT training, you will be asked to provide personal information such as your name, address, Social Security number and employing air carrier identification.
-The TSA and FAMS are committed to collecting, maintaining and disclosing this information in accordance with Federal privacy laws and regulations, as described in the CMSDT Program’s Privacy Act Statement.
+- To verify your eligibility to participate in CMSDT training, you will be asked to provide personal information such as your name, address, Social Security number and employing air carrier identification.
+TSA is committed to collecting, maintaining and disclosing this information in accordance with Federal privacy laws and regulations, as described in the CMSDT Program’s Privacy Act Statement.

 - Where can I get more information about the CMSDT program?

-Answer: Updated information on training dates, locations, eligibility requirements and the registration process is available from the TSA website at: http://www.tsa.gov/cmsdt or call the CMSDT toll free line at 1-877-407-CMSD (2673).
+Answer: Updated information on training dates, locations, eligibility requirements and the registration process is available from the TSA website at: www.tsa.gov/cmsdt, call the CMSDT toll free line at 1-877-407-CMSD (2673) or email your questions to CMSDT_info@ole.tsa.dhs.gov.
 The training schedule is updated regularly, so be sure to check back often.

 We recognize the demands of air carrier flight operations may create unexpected scheduling conflicts for crew members.
-If you much cancel, please be sure to notify your POC as soon as possible so the training slot can be made available to your fellow crew members.
+If you must cancel, please be sure to notify the CMSDT program office as soon as possible so the training slot can be made available to your fellow crew members.